Return of the Cards!

 PMH Now Online!

 The Lancaster Mennonite Historical Society is pleased to announce that, for the first time, members are able to read all of the back issues of Pennsylvania Mennonite Heritage online.
 Every page of every issue from 1978 to 2013 is now accessible (for members only) via the Online Resources page of the LMHS website.
 Log in and browse the wealth of information on genealogy, local history, church history, and Pennsylvania German culture.

-Juniata Mennonite Historical Center
+sponsored by Juniata Mennonite Historical Society

 Lancaster Mennonite Historical Society preserves and interprets the culture and context of Anabaptist-related faith communities connected to Lancaster County, Pennsylvania.